Color system

 - Disabled states intentionally meet a 4.5:1 minimum so content remains understandable even without interaction

-Teams still validate custom compositions with contrast checkers, but the system now does the majority of the work up front.
+Teams still validate custom compositions, but the system now does most of the work up front.

 What changed

-With clear palette structure and semantic mapping, theming became less about redesigning UI and more about configuring a system.
-Teams could reason about hierarchy, states, and surfaces with confidence—without relying on ad-hoc fixes or tribal knowledge.
+With a clear palette structure and semantic mapping, theming became less about redesigning UI and more about configuring a system.
+Teams could reason about hierarchy, states, and surfaces with confidence—without ad-hoc fixes or tribal knowledge.

-Just as importantly, Alchemy gained a durable foundation for contextual themeability—allowing the system to evolve with new audiences and use cases without losing cohesion.
+Just as importantly, Alchemy gained a durable foundation for contextual theming—so the system can evolve for new audiences and use cases without losing cohesion.